Kansas woman, baby dead after semi rear-ends disabled car - NewsBreak

 Related

-Jason Cleaver, 22 of Wind Gap, Pennsylvania, and Richard Cleaver, 23 of Stroudsburg, Pennsylvania, were arrested without incident by the Pawnee County Sheriff’s Department December 29, 2022 following a traffic stop on a probable cause suspicion of possession of marijuana with intent to distribute.
-The K-9 unit was utilized...
+PAWNEE COUNTY—Two Pennsylvania men are facing drug distribution charges in Pawnee County Kansas.
+On December 29, deputies in Pawnee County arrested Jason J. Cleaver, 22 of Wind Gap, Pennsylvania, and Richard S. Cleaver, 23 of Stroudsburg, Pennsylvania, following a traffic stop on a probable cause suspicion of possession of marijuana with intent to distribute, according to Pawnee County District Attorney Doug McNett.

-7,200 free books delivered to Barton & Pawnee county children in 2022

-Dolly Parton’s Imagination Library is a book gifting program that mails free, high-quality books to children from the moment they’re born to the age of five, no matter their family income.
-Millions of families across the globe have taken advantage of the program.
-With the help of the...

 Followers